chunxiaozhang2015/elasticsearch-oai/README.md

 # OAI Client for Elasticsearch [![Travis](https://travis-ci.org/jprante/elasticsearch-oai.png)](https://travis-ci.org/jprante/elasticsearch-oai)

-The [Open Archives Initiative - Protocol for Metadata Harvesting (OAI-PMH)](http://www.openarchives.org/pmh/) plugin allows to harvest metadata into Elasticsearch.
+The [Open Archives Initiative - Protocol for Metadata Harvesting (OAI-PMH)](http://www.openarchives.org/pmh/) client allows to harvest metadata into Elasticsearch.

-This application for Elasticsearch can run as feeder (standalone JVM).
+This application for Elasticsearch can run as a feeder in a standalone JVM, and connects to a remote cluster.

 It harvests DC / XML / RDF formats from OAI data providers (OAI servers).